AI prompts

 # Intelligent trading bot

-The project is aimed at developing an intelligent trading bot for automated trading cryptocurrencies using state-of-the-art machine learning (ML) algorithms and feature engineering.
+The aim of the project is to develop an intelligent trading bot for automated trading including cryptocurrencies using state-of-the-art machine learning (ML) algorithms and feature engineering.
 The project provides the following major functionalities:

-* Defining derived features using custom (Python) functions including technical indicators
+* Extensible approach to defining *derived features* using (Python) functions including standard technical indicators as well as arbitrary custom features

 The signaling service is running in cloud and sends its signals to this Telegram channel: